zerospeech/zerospeech2017/README.md

         cd ./track1/eval
         ./eval_track1.py --help

-* For exemple this command will evaluate features extracted on 1s files for the Chinese corpus:
+* For example this command will evaluate features extracted on 1s files for the Chinese corpus:

 	    ./eval_track1.py chinese 1 /path/to/feature/folder/ /path/to/output/folder/

-* The input feature folder must contain a collection of feature files as described above, one file per wav files in the test corpus.
+* The input feature folder must contain a collection of feature files as described above, one file per wav files in the test corpus. **TODO** do we need *old_speakers*, *new_speakers* subdirectories?

 * **TODO** need to describe expected output!!

-**TODO** need to describe expected input folder structure!!

 ### Evaluation program: using your own distance